(photo @ cuteoverload.com)

 Bass drums at military academies can qualify for one of these.

 "And that is why we have a small percussion fee for repairs," I explained to them.
-"It's not just a way to charge you for more money; it's because we have equipment that needs to be repaired due it being used by everyone everyday."
+"It's not just a way to charge your families for more money; it's because we have equipment that needs to be repaired due it being used by everyone everyday."

 Then John, who normally was an incredibly sharp kid, inexplicably and deliberately asked for a clarification of my last statement.